ARTICLE I — NAME

 Section 3.
 Nothing herein shall constitute members of the chapter as partners for any purpose.
-No member, officer, or agent of the chapter shall be liable for acts or failures to act on the part of any other member, officer, or agent.
-Nor shall any member, officer, or agent be liable for acts or failures to act under these bylaws, excepting only acts or failures to act arising out of willful malfeasance or misfeasance.
+No member or officer of the chapter shall be liable for acts or failures to act on the part of any other member or officer.
+Nor shall any member or officer be liable for acts or failures to act under these bylaws, excepting only acts or failures to act arising out of willful malfeasance or misfeasance.

 Section 4.
 The chapter shall use its funds only to accomplish the purposes specified in Article II above, and no part of said funds shall inure or be distributed to members except to reimburse authorized expenses.

 Section 5.
 In the event of dissolution of the chapter and after the discharge of all liabilities, the remaining assets shall be given to a nonprofit organization whose purposes and objectives are similar to those of the chapter, such organization to be designated by a majority vote of the board of directors.

 Section 1.
 The membership of the chapter shall be composed of men and women who are serving, or have served on active duty, in one of the reserve or national guard components as a commissioned or warrant officer in any of the seven U.S. uniformed services (Army, Navy, Marines, Coast Guard, Air Force, U. S. Public Health Service and National Oceanic and Atmospheric Administration).
 Additional membership includes surviving spouses of any deceased individuals who, if living would be eligible for membership, or spouses (supporting members) who are in support of current dues-paying members.
 Honorary members are eligible in accordance with Article IV, Section 2.